jj1bdx/avrhwrng/README.md

 # Hardware Random Number Generator for Arduino

-This repository contains a sample code with avr-gcc and the schematics for a shield (extended piece of hardware) for Arduino Duemilanove.
+This repository contains a sample code with avr-gcc and the schematics for a shield (extended piece of hardware) for Arduino Duemilanove / Arduino UNO.

 Note: the code is *not* written in the Arduino programming framework; it is written in C and avr-libc at <http://www.nongnu.org/avr-libc/>.

 ## Changes

+* 19-JUL-2015: Code now targeted for ATmega328p (though it will work on ATmega48/88/168).
 * 6-JUL-2015: Code tested under avr-gcc 4.9.2 with HomeBrew build environment.
 * 7-MAR-2009: Code tested under AVR Studio 4.15 with WinAVR-20081205.